terraform-google-modules/terraform-google-memorystore/README.md

 # terraform-google-memorystore

-A Terraform module for creating a fully functional Google Memorystore instance.
+A Terraform module for creating a fully functional Google Memorystore (redis) instance.

 ## Usage